hashicorp/terraform-website/content/source/docs/github-actions/actions/plan.html.md

 | `TF_ACTION_COMMENT`     | `"true"`   | Set to `"false"` to disable commenting back on pull request.       |
 | `TF_ACTION_WORKSPACE`   | `"default"`| Which [Terraform workspace](/docs/state/workspaces.html) to run in.|

+## Workspaces

+The `plan` action only supports running in a single [Terraform workspace](https://www.terraform.io/docs/state/workspaces.html).
+If you need to run `plan` in multiple workspaces, see [Workspaces](../workspaces/index.html).

 ## Secrets